 I was asked to sign a rights form for one of my poems, for possible inclusion in BBC1’s ‘Countryfile’ but I never made the final report.
-However, one poem from the selection (A13, Trunk Road of the Free) has been chosen to be included in the official published ‘Places of Poetry’ anthology, which will be available from OneWorld Publications in Autumn 2020.
+However, one poem from the selection (A13, Trunk Road of the Free) has been chosen to be included in the official published ‘Places of Poetry’ anthology, which will be published by OneWorld Publications on October 1st.
 That’s a result.

 Poetry collections have been re-written.
-One of the three was the table will be available for purchase, via the route of self-publication (and Gumroad, remember that?) before 2020 is out.
+One of the three was the table will be available for purchase, via the route of self-publication before 2020 is out.
 Another is coming via Patreon and will go to Amazon for Christmas.

 Said it now, has to happen.